The Foreign Account Tax Compliance Act (FATCA)

 1/ FATCA provides for even more financial reporting commencing in the year 2014 when all foreign financial institutions are going to be required to diligently search for and report annually to the U.S. on financial accounts held by U.S. taxpayers.

 Richard S. Lehman, Esq., is a graduate of Georgetown Law School and obtained his Master’s degree in taxation from New York University.

 He has served as a law clerk to the Honorable William M. Fay, U.S. Tax Court and as Senior Attorney, Interpretative Division, Chief Counsel’s Office, Internal Revenue Service, Washington D.C.

 Mr. Lehman has been practicing in South Florida for more than 38 years.
 During Mr. Lehman’s career his tax practice has caused him to be involved in an extremely wide array of commercial transactions involving an international and domestic client base.
 He has served clients from over 50 countries.

 This compelling video presented by Richard S. Lehman Esq., is 1-hour in length.

 During this video Richard S. Lehman explains a clear-cut timeline of when the Foreign Account Tax Compliance Act (FATCA) and when Foreign Financial Institutional reporting on Americans first started.
 This video was originally released in February 2012.

-For additional assistance, please fill out the form below and Richard Lehman will contact you.
+For additional assistance, please fill out the online form and Richard Lehman will contact you.